bit-soul/brc-soul/README.md

       "op": "creupd",                 //create/update VC option
       "opid": number,
-      "coid": number,                 //VC collection id, should be identity in the same CA did "attr": {                       //VC collection attributes
+      "coid": number,                 //VC collection id, should be identity in the same CA did "attr": {                       //optional VC collection attributes
-        "name": "vc-collection-name", //VC collection name, '!' used as reserved character, to allow expanding the protocol "icon": "ordi://53098586",    //optional VC collection icon, may be stored in ipfs, http, ordi and so on, default is ordi
+        "name": "vc-collection-name", //optional VC collection name, '!' used as reserved character, to allow expanding the protocol
+        "icon": "ordi://53098586",    //optional VC collection icon, may be stored in ipfs, http, ordi and so on, default is ordi
         "xuri": "external json"       //optional extended VC collection attribute, may be stored in ipfs, http, ordi and so on, default is ordi
       },